BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-with-object-instance-path">1.40 Get message with object instance path</h3>
 <h4 id="purpose-40">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when a path to an object instance is specified.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when a path to an object instance is specified.</p>
 <h4 id="functionality-tag-39">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-40">Test Setup</h4>